Public Health Leadership Program Online Global Health Certificate

 - TOEFL scores (within past five years) for international applicants.

-Application for Fall 2015 will open September 2, 2014.
-Deadline to apply is June 2, 2015.
+The deadline to apply for Fall 2018 is June 1, 2018.
+Applications will open on September 1, 2017.
 Please note there are limited spaces available in the program.
 Thus, applying early will provide a better opportunity for admission.

-For more information regarding tuition rates, please consult the UNC Finance Office‘s tuition rates document (page 9–Off-campus Programs).
+For more information regarding tuition rates, please consult the UNC Finance Office‘s tuition rates document (see Off-campus Programs tuition rates).
+Please note that the certificate programs do not qualify for financial aid at UNC-CH.

 For additional information about the online Global Health Certificate, please go to the Certificate FAQ page or contact faculty director Rohit Ramaswamy at Certificates@unc.edu or Michele Fulton at 919.843.5758.